Sanrax/flashcart-guides/docs/cart-guides/dspico.md

 ### Checking For Existing Firmware

-!!! note "Your DSpico may already be flashed!"

-    Most DSpico flashcarts from Aliexpress are typically pre-flashed with the required firmware and do not require flashing.
-Please check below to confirm if your DSpico is flashed. **It is normal for the DSpico to not be detected if a MicroSD is not inserted**, this is a built in mechanism to ensure BOOTSEL mode is always available.
+Most DSpico flashcarts from AliExpress and other online retailers are usually pre-flashed with a build of the DSpico firmware.
+Often, they will come with a copy of the WRFUxxed firmware, which works on stock DSi and 3DS devices, as well as DS Lite and NDS.
+However, this pre-flashed firmware can be out of date, or simply not the firmware you'd prefer to use, as WRFUxxed and Hybrid firmware behave differently. **Therefore, we recommend reflashing your DSpico in the section below to ensure you have the latest build.**

+If you do not want to, or are unable to, reflash the firmware (no PC, missing USB cable, etc.), expand the box below to check your DSpico for pre-flashed firmware:

+??? info "Checking Existing Firmware"

     1. Insert a **FAT32** formatted MicroSD card into your DSpico.
 This step is required, the DSpico will not be detected by your console if one is not inserted.
 You can follow the [formatting tutorial](../tutorials/formatting.md){target="_blank"} to ensure it is formatted correctly.

     1. Power off your console, insert the DSpico, then turn it back on.

     1. Check for the following:

         - **Nintendo DSi/3DS Users:**

             - If your console automatically boots to a red screen after flashing `*** WRFU Tester v0.60 ***` on the bottom screen, or gets detected as "Nintendo DS Demonstration" on a Nintendo 3DS, your DSpico has WRFUxxed firmware flashed, which works on all stock DS, DSi, and 3DS consoles.

             - If your DSpico shows up as "DSpico LNH Team" on a Nintendo DSi or Nintendo 3DS, it has Hybrid firmware flashed and will only work on the original DS, DS Lite and modded DSi/3DS consoles.

         - **Nintendo DS and DS Lite users:**

             - Both WRFUxxed and Hybrid FW will show up as "DSpico LNH Team" on these consoles.
 If you see the cart in the menu, it is flashed with WRFUxxed OR Hybrid FW, but there's no way to check which one.

     1. If your DSpico is not recognised by the console in any way, it does not have a firmware flashed.
 In this case, follow the [flashing firmware section](#flashing-dspico-firmware) below.

-1. **[Optional]** If your DSPico is pre-flashed, you may want to reflash it anyway. **Possible reasons include:**

-    - Your DSpico may have shipped with an outdated firmware not containing the fixes for certain MicroSD card models.
-    - Your DSpico may have WRFUxxed firmware but you want the Hybrid firmware, or vice versa.
-    - Your Nintendo DSi or 3DS has CFW and you want the "DSpico LNH Team" banner instead of "Nintendo DS Demonstration"
-    - If you have a Nintendo DSi with HiyaCFW and a high-capacity SD card in the DSi's SD slot, WRFUxxed FW will take a longer time to boot, making Hybrid FW a better choice.

     1. If you are happy with the existing firmware on your DSPico, you may [skip to the main setup guide.](#setup-guide)

 ### Flashing DSpico Firmware: